clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 When the players are ready to leave, Ireena bids Ismark a heartfelt farewell and sets off on the road.

 **_Milestone_**.
-Defending the village and burying the Burgomaster completes a story milestone.
+Defending the village and burying the Mayor completes a story milestone.
 If the players depart Barovia with Ireena accompanying them, award each player 400 XP.
 If Doru successfully passed his test of will, award each player an additional 100 XP.

 > [!info]+ **Ireena Joins the Party**
 >